Some Best Management Practices to follow:

-Chair: John Burk, National Wild Turkey Federation
+Secretary/Treasurer: John Burk, National Wild Turkey Federation

-Members at Large:
+Members at Large

-Ben Webster, Missouri Department of Conservation
+Ben Webster, Missouri Department of Conservation.

+Onsite weather is very important part of burning.
 Select your region of Missouri for NOAA fire weather forecasts.
 Some areas overlap slightly, so it's worth checking multiple regions.

 Prescribed fire takes skills and careful forethought.
 Professional contractors can help with fuel reduction, putting in fire breaks, burn planning, or conducting the burn itself.